MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/high-availability-and-failover-in-ucma-4-0.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-SipEndpoint class
-LocalEndpointStateChangedEventArgs class
-SipSubscription class
-LocalOwnerPresence and ContactGroupServices classes
-RemotePresence class

 This topic discusses the APIs in Microsoft Unified Communications Managed API 4.0 that are associated with High Availability and Failover.